sebastiendfortier/fstpy/misc/use_as_submodule.md

 # Use as git submodule
 ## Idea of git submodules

-A commit means a fixed state of our repo.
-I.E. We checkout a commit, everything is as it was when we made that commit.

-With git submodules, this is simply achieved by saying that a commit of the super repo is

-- Fixed states for all the files
-- Fixed commits for all the submodule repos.

-Checking out a commit of the super repo does two things to bring back exactly the state of that commit.

-- Brings back all the files from that commit
-- For all the submodules checkout the right commits for them.

-If we modify files in the submodule or if we checkout a different commit in the submodule, this shows a a change for the super repo.

-The change shows as "Submodule X : modified content".
+A submodule is simply a directory that is a git repo.
+The git of the super-repo threats this as a black box a single file and instead of rembering the content, it remembers the currently checked out commit of the submodule repo.

+If, in the submodule, you checkout a different commit, from the super-repo's point of view, the change will say there is a change: "submodule moved to a different commit".

-This means that in effect *a commit of the super repo still reliably and simply represents a fixed state of the repo and its submodules*
+This means that in effect *a commit of the super repo still reliably and simply represents a fixed state of the repo and its submodules* in the same way as if the submodule were some kind of single-file black-box.

 ## Add this repo as a submodule